-This guide is to be utilized as a supplementary resource for educators to teach students about the Selective Service System.
+This guide is designed to be used as a supplementary resource for educators to teach their students about the Selective Service System.

-The lessons can be used for students in grades 9 through 12 and in public and private high schools, homeschools, co-ops, and anyone interested in learning more about the Selective Service.
+The lessons are designed to be used in both history and civics classes for students in grade 9 or higher.
+They can be used by public and private high schools, and homeschoolers and co-ops, as well as by anyone interested in learning more about the Selective Service.

-Each lesson includes a 10-minute script with a summary of the main points and questions for discussion, making it easy for instructors to add to new or existing lesson plans.
-We have also included complimentary PowerPoint presentations for each lesson which are available at https://www.sss.gov/educators.
+Each lesson includes a 10-minute script along with a summary of the main points and questions for discussion, making it easy for instructors to add to new or existing lesson plans.
+We have also included complimentary Power Point presentations for each lesson which are available at LINK.